saipranathid/sdudigani_vsd-hdp/Day 5/README.md

 ## What is BabySoC?
 - BabySoC is a lightweight, educational SoC that brings together three critical IPs in a unified design:
-  - RVMYTH: A basic yet functional RISC-V CPU, ideal for teaching and experimentation.
+  - RVMYTH: A basic yet functional RISC-V CPU.
   - PLL: A Phase-Locked Loop that multiplies the clock frequency by 8× for internal system use.
   - DAC: A Digital-to-Analog Converter that enables communication with analog systems and external hardware.
 - The system is designed to validate these IPs when integrated and provide a platform for observing digital-to-analog behavior in a controlled environment.